-PHOENIX — Vice President Kamala Harris is expected to make a high-stakes campaign trip Friday to the Arizona border as the Democratic presidential nominee seeks to show voters in the battleground state and around the country that she's committed to solving a top issue that her opponent, Republican Donald Trump, has owned since taking the political stage.
+PHOENIX — Vice President Kamala Harris will make a high-stakes campaign trip Friday to Arizona's border with Mexico, as the Democratic presidential nominee seeks to show voters in the battleground state and around the country that she's committed to solving a top issue that her opponent, Republican Donald Trump, has owned since taking the political stage.

 Harris' trip will mark her second visit to the Southwest border in almost four years as vice president and her first as a presidential nominee.